JTorYunzhong/reactMiniProject/todoApp/README.md

 1.hit Delete button to delete an item from the list.

+[!IMPORTANT]
-Note: applied useContext to manage state, useRef to refocus after clicking Add button.
+Applied useContext to manage state and useRef to refocus after clicking Add button.